 Ultraviolet (UV) ray is a band of the electromagnetic spectrum with a specific wavelength: from 10nm to 400nm.
 This means that UV rays stand somewhere between visible light which human eye is able to see, and much shorter in length, X-rays.
 UV radiation is present in sunlight, contributing to about 10% of the total output of the Sun.
 UV are strong enough to cause chemical reactions in compounds, including fluorescence, strengthening the bones in mammals and various photo effects achieved by photons, particles of light.

-Effect of UV on hair
+Effect of UV sun damage on hair

 However, UV radiation damages hair lipids, so photodamaged hair is dry and dull, as sunlight damages disulphide bonds – the protein links that creates elasticity and essentially “holds your hair shaft together”.
 In addition, colour treated hair, already deprived of its natural moisture is more likely to dry and become brittle after exposure to the sun.
 Hair devoid of natural lipids, is subject to static electricity, fractures easily and appears frizzy.